cmordi/redfin-pipeline/README.md

 ## Aim:

-Using past and present housing market data to determine the premier areas to invest in Seattle and possibly a few other cities
+Using past and present housing market data to determine the premier areas to invest in Seattle